 SBCERA contracts with an independent actuarial firm, Segal Consulting (Segal), to conduct annual actuarial valuations, which are presented to the Board each year.
-On a triennial basis, the actuarial firm also conducts an experience study and makes recommendations to the Board on all economic and non-economic assumptions, which was last completed for the year ended June 30, 2019.
-Segal completed the annual valuation for the year ended June 30, 2022, and it is presented annually to the Board.
+On a triennial basis, the actuarial firm also conducts an experience study and makes recommendations to the Board on all economic and non-economic assumptions.
+The most recent experience study was approved by the SBCERA Board in June 2023.
+Segal completes an annual valuation, which is presented annually to the Board, along with the recommended contribution rates for both employers and members.